Riverscapes/pyBRAT/docs/Documentation/Documentation by Version/Commands/index.md

 weight: 1
 ---

 Using the navigation menu, pyBRAT commands (by version) are listed here for reference.
-Each command page describes the commands purpose, its use, its inputs, parameters (if applicable) and outputs. **[Tutorials](http://brat.riverscapes.xyz/Documentation/Tutorials/) are provided seperately to illustrate the utilization of these commands and should be used for BRAT users for up to date and detailed operation of BRAT.**
+Each command page describes the commands purpose, its use, its inputs, parameters (if applicable) and outputs. **[Tutorials](http://brat.riverscapes.xyz/Documentation/Tutorials/) are provided seperately to illustrate the utilization of these commands and should be used for BRAT users for up to date and detailed operation of BRAT.** This folder is for documentation purposes only!

 ### Contents